udexon/PhosMatrix/README.md

 :: Explain benefits in simple terms readers can understand?

-Make money per line of code?
-Per photo?
-Per post?
-Per second of video?

-List existing cases for the above.
-Who can make money?
-How?

-Existing: only million follower Instagram babes can get contract.
+To illustrate the benefits that our solution can bring, consider the following scenarios:

-Although we do not have first hand data on the income of social media "influencers", we believe only a small percentage, perhaps less than 5%, e.g. those Instagram personalities with >100K followers, would be able to get a contract.
+- Although we do not have first hand data on the income of social media "influencers", we believe only a small percentage, perhaps less than 5%, e.g. those Instagram personalities with >100K followers, would be able to get a contract.

-On the other hand, due to the availability of micropayments on mobile devices in China, online tipping has become a routine features in China, generating income as little as ¥1 for literally millions of users.
+- On the other hand, due to the availability of micropayments on mobile devices in China, online tipping has become a routine features in China, generating income as little as ¥1 for literally millions of users.

-While it may be cardinal sins to admire the superiority of China's socialism, no one seems to be able to propose a solution for online tipping outside China, which we shall elaborate in this article.
+- While it may be cardinal sins to admire the superiority of China's socialism, no one seems to be able to propose a solution for online tipping outside China, which we shall elaborate in this article.

 Big Picture: